datastaxdevs/workshop-spring-stargate/README.md

 Notice the clipboard icon at the end of each value.

-- `clientId:` We will use it as a username to contact Cassandra
+- `clientId:` We will use it as a _username_ to contact Cassandra

-- `clientSecret:` We will use it as a password to contact Cassandra
+- `clientSecret:` We will use it as a _password_ to contact Cassandra

 - `appToken:` We will use it as a api Key to interact with APIS.

 To know more about roles of each token you can have a look to [this video.](https://www.youtube.com/watch?v=nRqu44W-bMU)

+We are now set with the Database and credentials.
+Let's code with Spring !

 [🏠 Back to Table of Contents](#table-of-content)

 ## 5. Launch Gitpod

 [Gitpod](https://www.gitpod.io/) is an IDE 100% online based on Eclipse Theia.
-To initialize your environment simply click on the button below *(CTRL + Click to open in new tab)* You will be asked for you github account.
+To initialize your environment simply click on the button below _(CTRL + Click to open in new tab)_ You will be asked for you github account.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/datastaxdevs/workshop-spring-stargate)

 **👁️ Expected output**

-*The screenshot may be slightly different based on your default skin and a few edits in the read me.*
+_The screenshot may be slightly different based on your default skin and a few edits in the read me._

 ![gitpod](images/tutorials/gitpod-01-home.png?raw=true)